 Until recently, physicians could treat only the devastating aftermath of stroke.

 Advances in medical technology have made it possible to limit, and in some cases even prevent, the consequences of stroke if proper treatment is received quickly.

-A stroke occurs when blood flow to the brain is blocked, depriving it of oxygen.
+An ischemic stroke occurs when blood flow to the brain is blocked, depriving it of oxygen.
 Deprivation lasting more than a few moments can cause brain damage and result in permanent disability or death.

 In the event of a stroke, time saved is brain saved.
-That’s why at the St. John Heyman Stroke Center we work to:
+That’s why at the St. John Heyman Comprehensive Stroke Center we work to: